rell/buildr/README.md

 # buildr
-A C module for building files
+A test with C for building files to be used for dynamically serving MAN files